-Health & Safety and the Environment
+Health & Safety

 UFCW Canada and its Local Unions strongly believe that every single worker deserves to come home safe and healthy at the end of their workday.

-Feel free to explore this webpage by visiting the Health and Safety Resources section – which features a range of tools and resources for health and safety advocates – or browsing the Health and Safety Courses available to all UFCW members, family members, and community partners free of charge.
+Feel free to explore this webpage by visiting the Health and Safety Resources section – which features a range of tools and resources for health and safety advocates – or browsing the Health and Safety Online Courses available to all UFCW members, family members, and community partners free of charge.

 You can also learn how to form a Joint Health and Safety Committee in your workplace, and read more about UFCW Canada’s Workplace Rights Committee.

-Finally, below you will find answers to common questions that UFCW members and allies may have about health and safety and our union’s work in this area.
+In addition, this section features the latest Health and Safety News for UFCW Canada activists and allies.
+You will also find answers to common questions that UFCW members and allies may have about health and safety issues, and our union’s work in this area.